urbit/urbit.org-reloaded/content/getting-started/cli.md

 +++
-title = "Command line app"
-weight = 2
+title = "Command-line Install" weight = 3
-description = "Installation instructions for power users."
+description = "Installation instructions for technical users" tag = "selfhost"
 +++

-If you're a power user, you can run the Urbit runtime (Vere) using the command line.
+This guide covers running the Urbit runtime (Vere) using the command line.
 This can be run on your local machine or a server in the cloud, we just cover the local case here.
 The runtime is what interprets the Urbit kernel code (Arvo) into commands your specific machine (macOS or Linux) understands.

 Note there is a much more comprehensive [cloud hosting guide](https://operators.urbit.org/manual/running/hosting) which walks through